 Copying a Persona

-The Copy button in the persona detail panel allows you to duplicate a persona's prompt text to your clipboard.
-This is useful when you want to create a similar persona or use the prompt text elsewhere.
+The Copy button in the persona detail panel copies the persona's content to your clipboard.
+This is useful when you want to repurpose a well-designed persona as a starting point for a new one, or reference the configuration elsewhere.

 Version Control for Personas

-Smith does not currently maintain version history for personas.
-If you make significant changes to a persona's prompt, consider creating a new persona with a different name (e.g., "Financial Analyst v2") before making major edits.
-This allows you to test new configurations while preserving the original persona as a fallback.
+Smith does not maintain version history for personas.
+If you're making significant changes, consider duplicating the persona first by creating a new one with a slightly different name (e.g., "Financial Analyst v2").
+This lets you test the updated configuration while preserving the original as a fallback.

 Sharing Personas COMING SOON